 The AGW-250 filter is available in non-prescription (plano power), readers, single vision, and standard flat-top D28 bifocal prescription form.

 Thickness Advisory: This filter is thicker than normal lenses.
-In non-prescription form, it is approximately 4 mm thick.
+In non-prescription form, it is approximately 5 mm thick.
 Single vision prescription adds at least 1 mm, bifocal prescription adds at least 2 mm.
+Shade 10 filters are 7 mm thick.

 Protected under United States Patent Number 6,612,697.